Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

 However, if patients become too reliant on these “shortcuts,” they may get stuck in a rut and stop progressing.

-But if patients remain curious and constantly challenge their compensation techniques, they’ll have the best chance at recovery.
+But if patients remain persistent and constantly challenge their compensation techniques, they’ll have the best chance at recovery.

 Featured image: ©iStock.com/Victor_69